Coiba National Park

 From Panama, take the Interamericana all the way to Santiago de Veraguas.
 If you don´t have a GPS, it is best to ask to make your way onto Route 4 towards Soná.
 Just before reaching Soná, you´ll find a turn-off (Delta petrol station) to the left that leads to Santa Catalina.
 The whole trip usually takes about 5 hours.

-If you are in a hurry or prefer the comfort of a private car without driving yourself, you can get a taxi to come fetch you at the airport or your hotel and he will take you straight to Santa Catalina.
-Just ket us know and we will arrange this for you.
+If you are in a hurry or prefer the comfort of a private car without driving yourself, you can get a taxi to come fetch you at the airport or your hotel and it will take you straight to Santa Catalina.
+Just let us know and we will arrange this for you.

-If you are coming from Boquete ($35), you can get a shuttle (organized by ´Hola Panama´) to Santa Catalina.
+If you are coming from or going to Boquete ($35), you can get a shuttle (organized by ´Caribe Shuttle´).
 Count on a four to five hour journey .